airbnb/chronon/proposals/CHIP-1.md

 Currently, every time we perform a batch KV store request, we also get back the latest `batchEndTsMillis`.
 Then, in `FetcherBase`, we update the serving info if the new `batchEndTsMillis` is ahead of the current one stored in memory (i.e. new batch data has landed!) – see `updateServingInfo`.

 Once we start caching batch `GetRequest`s, it could happen that no batch KV store requests are made, and we never receive the updated `batchEndTsMillis` after batch data lands (or delay it).
-To address that the following change is necessary: we will call `MetadataStore.refresh` once for every `FetcherBase.constructGroupByResponse` call.
+To address that, the following change is necessary: we will call `MetadataStore.refresh` once for every `FetcherBase.constructGroupByResponse` call.

 In practice, this means that `groupByServingInfo` will be updated at most 8 seconds after new batch data has landed.
-When new batch data lands, the groupByServingInfo.batchEndTsMillis will be updated and we will start using the new batch data right away.
+When new batch data lands, the `groupByServingInfo.batchEndTsMillis` will be updated and we will start using the new batch data right away.

 #### Cache invalidation (edge case)